petrovicivan00/Mini-Web-Framework/README.md

 # Mini Web Framework

-This is a custom web framework inspired by JAX-rs/Spring, designed to help you create web applications with controllers, request handling, and JSON response generation.
-The framework supports dependency injection at the controller level and allows you to define routes using annotations.
+This is a simple web framework developed as a Java project, inspired by JAX-RS and Spring.
+The framework allows you to create web applications based on controllers with methods that handle incoming requests and generate JSON responses.
+It also supports dependency injection at the controller level.

 ## Features

 ### Route Registration

-- Use the `@Controller` annotation to mark classes as controllers, indicating that they contain methods to handle client requests.
-- Annotate controller methods with `@GET` or `@POST` to specify the HTTP methods that trigger the method's execution.
-- Use the `@Path` annotation to define the route for the method to be activated.
-- The framework discovers annotated classes and methods, mapping HTTP methods and routes to controllers.
+You can define available routes in your application by annotating controller methods with the `@Path` annotation, which requires a mandatory parameter, the path.
+You can also specify the HTTP method for that route using the `@GET` or `@POST` annotations.
+For example, if you have a controller method annotated with `@Path("/test")` and `@GET`, it means that when a client sends a GET HTTP request to the path `/test`, it will trigger the corresponding controller method responsible for returning a response to the client.

 ### Dependency Injection
-- Achieve Inversion of Control (IoC) by initializing controller attributes using dependency injection.
-- Annotate controller attributes with `@Autowired` to indicate dependencies that should be injected during controller initialization.
-- Support for injecting dependencies with attributes annotated with `@Autowired`, which can also have their dependencies.
-- Two cases for initializing attributes annotated with `@Autowired`: concrete class type or interface type, with a `@Qualifier` option for interface-based injection.

-### Annotations
+The framework achieves inversion of control (IoC) starting from the controller's attributes.
+Dependency injection is handled by a separate class, the DI Engine.
+You can annotate controller attributes that need to be injected with the `@Autowired` annotation.
+This annotation has an optional `verbose` parameter, which, when set to true, displays additional information about the injected object during initialization.
+Dependency injection can handle two cases:

+1. Annotated attribute with a specific class type.
+2. Annotated attribute with an interface type, requiring a Dependency Container to map the interface to its concrete implementation.

+The following annotations are provided for dependency injection:

-- `@Autowired`: Mark attributes for dependency injection and optionally specify a `verbose` parameter for logging information.
+- `@Autowired`: Marks attributes for injection.
-- `@Bean`, `@Service`, and `@Component`: Mark classes for dependency injection and specify the scope (singleton or prototype).
+- `@Bean`: Marks classes.
+You can specify the scope (singleton or prototype) with the `scope` parameter.
+- `@Service` and `@Component`: Behave like `@Bean` with predefined scope values.
-- `@Qualifier`: Resolve which bean to inject by specifying a value for attribute or class-based injection.
+- `@Qualifier`: Resolves which specific bean to inject.
+It can annotate classes or attributes.

 ### Dependency Container

-- Register concrete implementations for interfaces in the Dependency Container.
-- Throw an exception if a requested type is not found in the container.
+The Dependency Container allows you to register concrete implementations for interfaces used in dependency injection.
+It throws an exception if a type is not registered in the container but is requested.

 ### DI Engine

-- Initialize dependencies recursively, starting from controllers.
-- Log information if the `verbose` parameter of `@Autowired` is set to true.
-- Manage instances of classes marked with `@Bean` or `@Service`, creating them only once during the application's execution.
-- Consult the Dependency Container when encountering interfaces to resolve their implementations.
+The DI Engine is responsible for initializing all annotated dependencies using reflection, starting from the controller.
+It can display information if the `verbose` parameter in the `@Autowired` annotation is set to true.
+The DI Engine manages instances annotated with `@Bean(scope="singleton")` or `@Service` and initializes them only once during the application's execution.
+It also handles the initialization of class attributes using recursion.
+When it encounters an interface, it consults the Dependency Container and uses the Qualifier to get the appropriate implementation.

-## Requirements
+## Technical Requirements

-- Each class should have a default constructor.
+- Each class should have a default (no-argument) constructor.
 - Attributes should not be static or final.
 - No class should inherit from another class.
-- Avoid circular dependencies.
+- There should be no circular dependencies among dependencies.

-## Technical Details
+## Usage

-- Implement the solution using reflection or Aspect-Oriented Programming (AOP).
+To use this framework, you can follow these steps:

+1. Clone the repository.

+2. Create your controllers by annotating methods with `@Path`, `@GET`, or `@POST` as needed.

+3. Annotate attributes that need dependency injection with `@Autowired`.

+4. Optionally use `@Bean`, `@Service`, and `@Component` annotations to mark classes and specify their scopes.

+5. When running your application, the framework will scan the classes, discover the controllers, and initialize the dependencies.

+6. Handle incoming requests, and the framework will route them to the appropriate controller methods based on the annotated paths and HTTP methods.

+7. Enjoy the benefits of a lightweight web framework with dependency injection!

-- Do not use external libraries for dependency injection.
+Please note that this framework does not rely on external libraries for dependency injection.

-## Getting Started

-- Clone this repository.
-- Configure your project.
-- Implement your controllers and services.
-- Run your application.

-## Development Server

-Run `ng serve` to start a development server.
-Navigate to `http://localhost:4200/` to access the application.
-The server automatically reloads when source files change.

-## Building

-Run `ng build` to build the project.
-Build artifacts are stored in the `dist/` directory.

-## Running Tests

-- Run `ng test` to execute unit tests via Karma.
-- Run `ng e2e` to execute end-to-end tests.

-## Further Help

-For more information on the Angular CLI, use `ng help` or refer to the [Angular CLI documentation](https://angular.io/cli).